iceeworld/ZhiyuanDang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate of [School of Electronic Engineering](http://see.xidian.edu.cn/) at Xidian University.
-My supervisor is Prof. [Heng Huang](https://www.pitt.edu/~heh45/index.html).
+My supervisor is Prof. [Cheng Deng](http://see.xidian.edu.cn/faculty/chdeng/).
 My research interests are Machine Learning and Pattern Recognition.

 # News